Bangor University - North Wales Clinical Psychology Programme

 Shortlisting

-Those candidates whose application is assessed under the Disability Confident scheme and who have met all the minimum criteria, are also invited for interview.
+A number of candidates whose application is assessed under the Disability Confident scheme and who have met all the minimum criteria, are also invited for interview.
 This number varies every year.

-Once we have identified who will be invited for interview, based on your Clearing House numbers only, the application forms are downloaded in their entirety and reviewed by the programme director, the recruitment and selection director and other members of the selection team in line with safe recruitment principles.
+Once we have identified who will be invited for interview, based on your Clearing House ID only, the application forms are downloaded in their entirety and reviewed by the programme director, the recruitment and selection director and other members of the selection team in line with safe recruitment principles.

 Interviews